How Holiday-Villas came to be?

 This change in attitudes happened largely in the 20th century – and very likely accelerated after World War I, and particularly after World War II.
 It is thus a relatively very recent phenomenon.

-Today the custom of is fairly well established, although there is still considerable scope for growth, as more and more people come to appreciate the uniqueness of the experience in renting luxurious fully-equipped holiday-villas for their holidays – which is also a far more affordable experience than renting a single small room in a hotel.
+Today the custom of villa holidays is fairly well established, although there is still considerable scope for growth, as more and more people come to appreciate the uniqueness of the experience in renting luxurious fully-equipped holiday-villas for their holidays – which is also a far more affordable experience than renting a single small room in a hotel.